k2view-academy/K2View-Academy/articles/18_fabric_cdc/01_change_data_capture_overview.md

 - The Fabric CDC_TRANSACTION_CONSUMER job consumes the Search topic from Kafka and updates Elasticsearch.
 Other consumers must create their own consumer processes to consume Kafka CDC messages.

-Note that publication of CDC changes requires a [predefined implementation](03_cdc_consumers_implementation.md) in the Fabric Studio.
+Note that publication of CDC changes must be [predefined](03_cdc_consumers_implementation.md) in the Fabric Studio.
 When defining an LU in the Fabric Studio, selected LU table columns can be set to publish CDC messages each time they are updated.

 To publish CDC columns to CDC consumers, LUs with CDC indexes must be deployed to Fabric: